mciocchi/atomic_d6/README.md

 **Notice** Determines how likely a character is to spot things that are hidden.
 It is not limited to vision.
 Some characters may specialize in noticing particular kinds of things.
 For instance: a hunter specializing in "Notice / Wilderness" might receive a large bonus for spotting tracks in the wilderness and a small bonus for noticing things in general.

-**Social** has many different sub-disciplines, including Bluffing, Interrogation, Leadership, Haggling, and Intimidation.
+**Social** has many different sub-disciplines, including Bluffing, Interrogation, Leadership, Haggling, Intimidation, and Standing.

 **Stealth** is what characters roll in order to avoid being **Noticed**.
 It also covers the use of many different types of camoflage and decoys.

 **Wealth** is a special kind of skill because it increases and decreases when characters make large transactions, and it dictates what they can afford.
-Unlike other skills, Wealth is always general; there are no sub-skills within it because Wealth is usually readily convertible into other forms of Wealth.
+Unlike other skills, Wealth is always general; there are no sub-skills within it because it's usually readily convertible into other forms of Wealth.
+In some situations, like securing a line of credit for a business idea, players may be asked to make a Wealth roll.

 **Will** represents a character's mental fortitude.
 Strong-willed characters are more resistant to their mind being dominated and less likely to give up when their morale is low.

+### Combat Skills

 In addition to these default skills, players are encouraged to choose some combat skills.
 There are no general combat skills.
 Instead, players are encouraged to pick specific martial arts, like Armizare (The Medieval Art of Armaments) or Archery.
-In a modern setting, players might choose skills like "Military Combatives," "Brazilian Jiu Jitsu," "Firearms," or "Heavy Weapons."
+In a modern setting, players might choose skills like "Military Combatives," "Brazilian Jiu Jitsu," "Firearms," "Heavy Weapons," or "Explosives."
+Players can choose anything, as long as the group is in agreement.

-As with other skills, specialization is possible.
-Characters that simply studied "Armizare" will get a middling bonus to all acts of knightly combat, but if they specialize in "Armizare / Longsword" they receive a Larger bonus to the Longsword in addition to a small bonus to all acts of knightly combat.
+### General and specific skills
+There is no "general" Magic skill, and players are encouraged to use their imagination and pick specific skills like "Necromancy" instead.

+Armizare is the knightly study of the use of weaponry.
+Within Armizare, players may choose specific topics to focus on, such as "Armizare / Longsword"

+The GM is encouraged to offer players greater bonuses for skill rolls that are within a character's area of expertise, and smaller bonuses for rolls that are only related to their broad area of study.

+For example: A GM might decide to grant a character specializing in Armizare / Axes a bonus of 3D for attacking with axes.
+If the player decides to pick up a sword instead, the GM might rule that fencing with Swords would definitely be a part of Armizare training, even if they weren't the character's main focus.
+As a result, the GM might decide to grant the character a 1D bonus when fighting with swords.

+---

 ## Skill Rolls
-Whenever players attempt to use their skills, the DM decides their chance of success, from *Awful* to *Superb*, and awards them an appropriate number of D6.
+Whenever players attempt to use their skills, the GM decides their chance of success, from *Awful* to *Superb*, and awards them an appropriate number of D6.
 Players also roll the *Atomic D6*, which determines if they receive a Boon, Bane, or nothing.

-If the Skill Roll is considered trivial or impossible, the DM may declare that a roll is not needed.
+If the Skill Roll is considered trivial or impossible, the GM may declare that a roll is not needed.

 Skill Rolls are always relative, and never absolute.
-For example, a player may attack with a powerful magical weapon, but if their target has exceptional armor, the DM might decide their chance of a successful attack is only "Middling," and ask them to roll 1d6.
+For example, a player may attack with a powerful magical weapon, but if their target has exceptional armor, the GM might decide their chance of a successful attack is only "Middling," and ask them to roll 1d6.

+Relative skill roles are useful for resolving anything from small combats to battles between massive armies.
+The mechanic is still the same in a large battle.
+If the two sides are roughly equivalent, with the same number of advantages, the GM might rule that the player's chance of victory is still only "Middling," and they still roll just 1d6.

+That's the power of the Atomic D6 Narrative Dice System: relative skill rolls allow the game to scale up infinitely with minimal calculation.

-Difficulty Dice
+Skill Dice
 --------

 | Result | Description |